Rating:

 Cambridge Investment Research promotes its broker dealer business as a franchise option for smaller groups of registered representatives to establish their own firms locally that have a national backing.
 Because of this unique structure and relationship between registered advisors and the broker dealer, brokerage account options through Cambridge Investment Research are a viable option for investors wishing to have an advisor help guide them through what can be a complicated path of investing.

 Although there are a handful of very specific positive aspects of working with Cambridge Investment Research and one of its registered advisors, some caveats exist.
 Because most Cambridge-backed firms are local and created under the purview of a partnership between a few seasoned advisors, communication as it relates to gathering information on a brokerage account – trade status, securities recommendations, or other account maintenance issues – may be lacking.
-As Cambridge firms are generally small in size, and investor does not have the option to be patched through to another advisor should his or her account need immediate attention.
+As Cambridge firms are generally small in size, an investor does not have the option to be patched through to another advisor should his or her account need immediate attention.

 Cambridge Investment Research Review Summary